EXPERT PROMPTING MASTERCLASS

 - Best for: Research, fact-finding, comparing sources, staying current

-Perplexity Optimization Techniques
+Perplexity Optimization

 Technique 1: Research Query Structuring